 And while you’re probably just as afraid as we are about the impending Villanelle-shaped hole that’s about to tear into our lives, fear not, as AMC Networks and Sid Gentle Films Ltd – the producers behind the show – are reportedly working on potential spin-offs to keep the world alive once Killing Eve ends.

 Killing Eve has long been acclaimed not only for its thrilling storylines but its series-long mission to use female writers, with Phoebe Waller-Bridge, Emerald Fennell, Suzanne Heathcote and Laura Neal all getting the chance to pen a season each.
-The show is confirmed to return on a (currently) unknown date in 2022, however, you can catch up on seasons 1-3 on BBC iPlayer now.
+You can catch up on seasons 1-3 on BBC iPlayer now.